Loading [MathJax]/jax/output/HTML-CSS/jax.js

 • lactose: Gal(β 1,4)Glc, also known as milk sugar.

 • sucrose: Glc(α 1,2)Fru.
-Since fructose is attached through the anomeric OH of this ketose, the fructose is not in equilibrium with its straight-chain keto form; hence, sucrose is a nonreducing sugar.
-Note also since the anomeric C-OH or each sugar is used, the α/β designation in the dissacharide is used.
-Hence sucrose would be abbreviated as Glc(α1,2β)Fru
+Since fructose is attached through the anomeric OH of this ketose, it is not in equilibrium with its straight-chain keto form; hence, sucrose is a nonreducing sugar.
+Note also that since the anomeric C-OH or each sugar is used, the α/β designation in the disaccharide is used.
+Hence, sucrose would be abbreviated as Glc(α1,2β)Fru

-The differences between lactose and sucrose are illustrated in Figure \(\PageIndex{18}\).
-Note that the β-D-fructofuranose ring is flipped (left to right as in turning one of your hands over) compared to Figure \(\PageIndex{16}\).
+Figure 7.1.18 illustrates the differences between lactose and sucrose.
+Note that the β-D-fructofuranose ring is flipped (left to right as in turning one of your hands over) compared to Figure 7.1.16.

 disacchformationV2.svg

-Acetal links between sugars in glycans can be hydrolyzed by water (catalyzed by H+), just as with the other key biological polymers, proteins and nucleic acids.
+Acetal links between sugars in glycans can be hydrolyzed by water (catalyzed by H+), as with the other key biological polymers, proteins, and nucleic acids.

 Alpha-gal syndrome

 Alpha-gal syndrome (AGS) is a relatively newly discovered disease caused by the bite of a tick.
 Tick saliva contains the disaccharide galactose-α-1,3-galactose (alpha-gal).
-After a tick bite, people develop an immune response to the disaccharide in the form of IgE antibodies.
+After a tick bite, people develop an immune response to the disaccharide through IgE antibodies.
 Further bites could cause a mild rash up to an anaphylactic response.

-What makes AGS worse is that red meat also contains the disaccharide but is not found in fish, birds, or people.
-Hence people who mount a strong IgE response to the disaccharide can also elicit the same response when they eat red meat or even if they drink cow's milk, for example.
+What makes AGS worse is that red meat contains the disaccharide but is not found in fish, birds, or people.
+Hence, people who mount a strong IgE response to the disaccharide can also elicit the same response when they eat red meat or even drink cow's milk.
 Estimates that up to 450,000 people in the US may develop serious and even life-threatening symptoms after eating red meat.

 Galalpha13Gal.svg